ValentinGrim/py-dtbindings/README.md

 ### BindingProps

-This class represent properties of a binding.
+This class represents the properties of a binding.
-It stand to be initialized by a Binding class and access through it.
+It stands to be initialized by a Binding class and access through it.
-This class var will also contains binding properties of included bindings (e.g. using "allOf/$ref")
+This class var will also contain binding properties of included bindings (e.g. using "allOf/$ref")

 All member functions should be called by a Binding class for initializing